philmikejones/geostat_uk/content/tutorials/thematic-map/_index.md

 Sheffield Townsend Deprivation Scores 2011 – darker areas are more deprived Sources

 The csv data is based on my analysis of the 2011 Census.
-The boundary data was obtained from the UK Data Service:
+The boundary files was obtained from the UK Data Service:

 Office for National Statistics, 2011 Census: Aggregate data (England and Wales) [computer file].
 UK Data Service Census Support.
 Downloaded from: http://infuse.mimas.ac.uk.
 This information is licensed under the terms of the Open Government Licence [http://www.nationalarchives.gov.uk/doc/open-government-licence/version/2].

-Office for National Statistics, 2011 Census: Digitised Boundary Data (England and Wales) [computer file].
+Office for National Statistics, 2011 Census: Digitised Boundary files (England and Wales) [computer file].
 UK Data Service Census Support.
 Downloaded from: http://edina.ac.uk/census